palak2610/blackjack-game/README.md

 # blackjack
-blackjack game for assignment 1
+A single player game with MVC pattern.

 Speed21!